awesome-stack/docker-elasticsearch/README.md

-# Docker compose for Elasticsearch and Kibana
+# Docker compose template for Elasticsearch and Kibana

 ## Requirements
 * Docker